Cost for accountant to do self assessment tax return

 There are!
 Accountants fall into many categories of expertise and qualifications.
 If your tax returns are relatively simple, a more junior accountant will likely be able to manage your tax returns, and will likely cost you less.

-You can also find freelance accounts professionals rather than using an accountancy practice.
+You can also find freelance accountants rather than using an accountancy practice.
 However, it is wise to review their recommendations and experience before paying an independent account to work for you.

 Other options are to download software that will help you complete the assessment.
 While this is still subject to human error, many modern tax-filing programs provide a step-by-step process to ensure that you enter the correct figures for every parameter.